Get the File Extension Using PowerShell

 Get the File Extension Using

-Framework in PowerShell
+in PowerShell - Conclusion

 It is usually required to have a file name extracted from the full path while working on your PowerShell scripts.
 For example, your script received a full file path, and you want only to get the file extension.